-Primeau Forensics was originally contacted by Bill Kelly,?a researcher for the JFK Assassination in connection with Duquesne University.
-He asked Audio Forensic Expert Ed Primeau to assemble and enhance the original Air Force One radio transmissions.
-It was at that time that Ed Primeau realized just how special this case would be, examining the events that were recorded the day JFK was assassinated 50 years ago.
+Primeau Forensics was originally contacted by Bill Kelly, a researcher for the JFK assassination in connection with Duquesne University.
+He asked audio forensic expert, Ed Primeau, to assemble and enhance the original Air Force One radio transmissions.
+It was at that time that Ed realized just how special this case would be, examining the events that were recorded the day JFK was assassinated 50 years ago.

 At the end of this post is a fully enhanced digital audio file available for listening and downloading of the government conversation that occurred at the time of the assassination of President John F. Kennedy.
-However, the Announcer at the beginning of the recording ?is the poorest quality of the entire 2:01:59.
+However, the beginning of the recording is the poorest quality of the entire file.

 In this enhanced recording, you will hear conversations from Air Force One over the Pacific Ocean as they abort a trip to Japan and turn around, mid-air, to return to the mainland after learning about the assassination of the President of the United States.
 In addition, these recorded conversations between Ground Command, the White House and Air Force One include code names such as Duplex, Digest, Volunteer, Liberty, Witness, Crown, Baker, Watchman, and Tiger.

 During the call they make arrangements to transport John F. Kennedy’s body, his widow, President Johnson, and the other 40 people safely back to Washington DC.
 The carefully coordinated and strategically executed planning is heard in this recording.
 The decisions about media coordination on the ground at the White House, the postmortem autopsy to be performed by law and President Johnson’s conversation with JFK’s mother, Rose Kennedy can also be heard.

 To learn more about the enhancement processes Ed Primeau applied, please click HERE.